bgaillard/bgaillard.github.io/_posts/2025-09-15-you-have-mail.md

 ```

-## Better management with `imap4d` and Tunderbird
+## Better management with `imap4d` and Thunderbird

-Now that we know where the system mails are stored, how to read then with basic CLI commands, which programs are sending them and which program is displaying the `You have mail.` message we can improve our setup to never miss those mails.
+Now that we know where the system mails are stored, how to read them with basic CLI commands, which programs are sending them and which program is displaying the `You have mail.` message we can improve our setup to never miss those mails.

 My proposition is to manage those mails with [Thunderbird](https://www.thunderbird.net/) because we'll natively receive a visual notification each time a new mail appears.